Xiaoyi-Wu0711/mobility_covid-19/README.md

 Xiaoyi Wu

 ### Interative map: https://xiaoyi-wu0711.github.io/mobility_web/
-This is the draft map which displays temporal changes of people's visit to recreation places in NYC.
-In the following development, I will integrate 1) total visit count to all places in NYC in different year; 2) mobility changes with socio-economic factors to the map.
+This is the draft map which displays temporal changes of people's visit counts to different business type in March 2019, March 2020 and March 2021.
+There I display:
+- the spatial distribution of human mobility
+- the temporal changes of human mobility
+- the distribution of socio-economic factors in NYC

 ## Introduction